The Lower Merion Soccer Club is the result of the merger of four small soccer

 as many as eight years.
 To make matters worse, a tornado touched down on South Ardmore Playground

-during the winter season, destroying trees and leaving the fields unplayable for over a week.
+during the fall season, destroying trees and leaving the fields unplayable for over a week.

 LMSC organized several travel teams to come to the park one afternoon and remove all the broken